porjo/ytdl-web/README.md

 Supports [SponsorBlock](https://github.com/ajayyy/SponsorBlock) for removing sponsor segments in a video.
 Just add the `-sponsorBlock` command parameter.
 See [yt-dlp doco](https://github.com/yt-dlp/yt-dlp#sponsorblock-options) for more details.

+By default, the audio codec will be whatever codec is used in the video container (typically AAC).
+The 'Opus Audio' toggle switch will force the audio to be encoded with Opus for smaller file size.

 ### Usage

 All command line parameters are optional.